A Definition of Theology

 The human mind cannot speak about the Absolute Mystery itself, but only about our relationship with this Absolute Mystery.
 Therefore, there can be no models of God, no images of God, no attributes of God.
 Why?
 Because Absolute Mystery cannot be thought by a human mind.
 The much rehearsed God-talk found in our Bibles, Torah, Koran, and other theologizing is now seen to be story-talk about our human relationship with this Mystery.
 The entire 3000 years of Jewish, Christian, and Muslim “God-talk” is story-talk about our human relationships with the Unspeakable Mystery, not about the Unspeakable Mystery that remains unspeakable in any human language.

-Following Søren Kierkegaard’s insights, we only have two basic options for our relationship with this Absolute Mystery, (1) “Yes, this is my life, and it is good” or (2) “No, I will insist on having some other ‘reality’ (or perhaps I will simply resign myself to consciously fleeing, fighting, and inwardly hating what IS).”
-The word “God” fits into this awareness as a devotional name for the Absolute Mystery when that Mystery is being related to in accord with the first basic relationship with this Unknowable Mysteriousness.
+Following Søren Kierkegaard’s insights, we only have two basic options for our relationship with this Absolute Mystery, (1) “Yes, this is my life, and it is good” or (2) “No, I will insist on having some other ‘reality’ or resign myself to consciously fleeing, fighting, and inwardly hating what IS.”
+The word “God” fits into this awareness as a devotional name for the Absolute Mystery when “Yes” is being said.
 In other words, the name “God” is a name that is expressing a positive relationship with the Absolute Mystery.
 “God” is not about some rational understanding of this Mystery.
 Similarly, Father, Mother, Friend, Rock, etc. are all words of story-time talk that describe a relationship of trust with the Mystery for which we have no description.

 What does it mean to have a relationship with any object or process?
 Relationship includes an encounter of my consciousness with some otherness plus a response by my consciousness to that otherness.
 We have all sorts of relationships with temporal entities and processes: parents, stars, planets, children, enemies, gravity, etc. Some of these others can consciously respond back, some cannot.
 We also have relationships with internal others, such as our own bodies, minds, feelings, and consciousness.
 And we have an unavoidable relationship with that Absolute Mystery that is ISING every temporal isness and all our relationships with these temporal othernesses.